 A route planner creates the most optimized routes for drivers.
 Drivers simply have to follow the shortest routes without having to worry about finding a particular address or verifying whether the driving directions are correct.
 When stops are accurately optimized, drivers can cover more addresses in less time than usual, improving their overall productivity.

 It is extremely difficult to take time windows or priorities into consideration when optimizing routes manually.
-But with the help of the quickest route optimization software, dispatchers can easily optimize routes according to delivery constraints like time windows, driver availability, and priorities.
+But with the help of the route optimization tool, dispatchers can easily optimize routes according to delivery preferences like time windows, driver availability, and priorities.

-A route planning and optimization software help automate the entire route planning process for the dispatchers which usually takes about 2-3 hours each day.
-It not only reduces the back office load by cutting down manual work and saving 2-3 hours each but also reduces fuel costs and labor costs.
-Businesses can allott their resources for more pressing needs.
+A route planning and optimization software helps dispatchers automate the entire route planning process, which usually takes about 2-3 hours each day.
+It not only reduces the back office load by cutting down manual work and saving 2-3 hours each but also reduces fuel costs by providing optimal driving directions.
+Businesses can allot their resources to more pressing needs.

 With an automated route optimization system, the back office team saves time and reduces overhead costs and your delivery teams have improved productivity with more orders delivered on their regular routes.
 It helps businesses scale their delivery operations with the help of the most efficient routes.

 Take a look at how Nathan used Upper Route Planner to plan multiple routes for their meal-kit delivery company.